-The inclusion of the contract section title “Contract Details” in the Lineslip is optional, but the content of this section must be included.
+The inclusion of the contract section title “Contract Details” in the Line slip is optional, but the content of this section must be included.
 The other five contract section headings and their content must be included.

-The order of headings in other contract sections should follow that in these guidelines.
+Some headings are mandatory and others optional, but the order of headings within any line slip section should follow that in these guidelines.

-Specifically, the Subscription Agreement section must not include any additional headings.

-The following are valid variations to the Lineslip as incorporated into this document.

-The order of Lineslip headings in the CONTRACT DETAILS section is not fixed.

-There will be contract specific Lineslip headings that will need to be incorporated into the Lineslip to allow for any unusual or additional CONTRACT DETAILS as deemed necessary.
+There will be contract specific Line slip headings that will need to be incorporated into the Line slip to allow for any unusual or additional contract details as deemed necessary.
+New headings that do not exist in this guidance should not be added, EG – ‘Line slip holder’ is not a recognised term and is not acceptable.

+However, the Subscription Agreement section must not include any additional headings.

 Layout of Document